Lesson video

 But let's justify our answer now then.

-Why is it false?
-Is it false because Constantinople became the centre of Eastern Orthodox Christianity which was separate from Roman Catholicism?
-Or is it false because it led to Eastern Orthodox Christianity replacing Roman Catholicism with Rome still the centre of Christianity?
-So choose your justification now.
+Or is it false because it led to Eastern Orthodox Christianity replacing Roman Catholicism with Rome still the center of Christianity?

-Okay, if you chose A, then very well done.
+Okay, if you chose A then very well done.

 That is indeed correct.

-All right, let's go on then to our next task.
+Right, let's go on then to our next task.

-What I would like to do is I'd like you to think what was a greater threat to the Byzantine Empire.
+What I would like to do is I'd like you to think, what was a greater threat to the Byzantine Empire?

-Was it internal or external problems?
-And I got the table on the screen here just to give you a reminder about what those internal and external problems are.
+And I got the table on the screen here just to give you a reminder about what these internal and external problems are.

 So the Byzantines could not agree on their religious beliefs.

-The fact that there were violent changes of rulers, not every time but quite frequently, the change in rulers, the change in rule of families in the Byzantine Empire was quite violent.
+The fact that there were violent changes of rulers, not every time, but quite frequently the change in rulers, the change in rule of families in the Byzantine Empire was quite violent.

-Initially, the empire was too large for the army to defend.
+Initially, the empire was too large for the Army to defend.

 And then coming down towards the 11th century, the army just wasn't good enough to defend against some of the invading tribes.

-Some of the external problems you could say is that the loss of territory in Europe.
+Some of the external problems you could say is that the loss of territory in Europe, there were invasions from Germanic and Slavic tribes, so they were being pushed back in the West.

 There's also the loss of territory in Asia.